Sam12354/Blob-battle.io-game/README.md

 - Built with **React**

 ## 🏁 Getting Started
-Navigate to client with cd .. client then cd .. vite-project and then type nom run dev
+Navigate to client with cd .. client then cd .. vite-project and then type npm run dev